ZZephyrel/Summaru/README.md

 **Summaru is designed for both.**

-It acts as your server's AI-powered swiss army knife, capable of parsing past conversations to catch you up and engaging with current ones to **fulfill any request**.
+It acts as your server's swiss army knife, capable of parsing past conversations to catch you up and engaging with current ones to **fulfill any request**.
 It can function as two distinct tools:

 1. **For catching up:** A **Summarizer** that condenses vast amounts of chat history into concise, scannable bullet points.
-2.  **For everything else:** There's... the **AI Assistant**, ready to answer questions, settle debates, or fulfill requests using the conversation context, its own knowledge, and web search capabilities.
+2.  **For everything else:** An **AI Assistant**, ready to answer questions, settle debates, and fulfill requests using the conversation context, its own knowledge, and web search capabilities.

 The bot is highly configurable, allowing you to change its core personality and behavior with ease.
 See the [**Configuration section**](#️-configuration) for more details.